 Walmart Marketplace Today

 Today, Walmart receives more than 100 million unique visits a month according to ComScore.com.
-And based on these recent developments, Walmart is accelerating its pace in ecommerce, taking more market share from Amazon.
+And based on these recent developments, Walmart Marketplace is accelerating its pace in ecommerce, taking more market share from Amazon.
+Today, having Walmart integration as part of your multi-channel ecommerce strategy can put your brand above competition and allow you to tap into one of the largest customer base worldwide.

 Third-party sellers and wholesalers can take advantage of these pricing wars if they have a solid multi-channel strategy.
 Walmart Marketplace offers great opportunities, with less expensive fees and more selling tools to help you scale.
 If you’re not yet a seller, now is the time.